elearning-ostfalia/Proforma-Praktomat/README.md

 * docker (https://docs.docker.com/engine/install/) and
 * docker-compose (https://docs.docker.com/compose/install/).

-tests run in a separate docker container.
-This requires the user in the main container to be member of the docker group.
+Each test run in its own docker container.
+This requires the user in the main container to be member of the docker group of the host computer.
+This is achieved by adding him to a group whose ID is identical to the ID of the Docker group on the host.

-So you need to figure out the group id of that group.
+So you need to figure out the group id of the docker group on your computer:

         grep "docker" /etc/group